termigator1359/Calamity-Boss-Guide/README.md

 * **Mage**

     * Don't forget to eat all the mana upgrades.
-    * Don't use Bloodflare btw, it cucks your damage on everything due to a bug.
-It will be fixed soon though.

 * **Summoner**

     * Don't go for Eldritch artifact unless you’re planning on multiclassing with mage.
     * However please do go for Godly, 8 extra minion slots is nothing to laugh about.
+    * Profaned Soul is also a very good choice.

-* **Thrower**
+* **Rogue**

-    * Honestly, there isn't that much to say about throwing, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Celestus or Scourge of the Cosmos.
+    * Honestly, there isn't that much to say about rogue, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Celestus and Scourge of the Cosmos.

 **Class viability**: